-In 2023-24, Andrew spent a year as a Judicial Assistant in the Chancery Division of the High Court.
+Andrew spent a year as a Judicial Assistant in the High Court, Chancery Division, in 2023-24 .
 He assisted with a wide range of cases relating to probate and intellectual property.

 Before joining the bar, Andrew was a policy adviser to a major political party for over 4 years, primarily on education policy.
 He has extensive experience in speechwriting, media handling, legislative scrutiny and parliamentary procedure.